cockroachdb/docs/v21.2/changefeeds-in-multi-region-deployments.md

 docs_area: stream_data
 ---

-<span class="version-tag">New in v21.2:</span> Changefeeds are supported on [regional by row tables](multiregion-overview.html#regional-by-row-tables).
+{% include_cached new-in.html version=v21.2 %} Changefeeds are supported on [regional by row tables](multiregion-overview.html#regional-by-row-tables).
 When working with changefeeds on regional by row tables, it is necessary to consider the following:

 - Setting a table's locality to [`REGIONAL BY ROW`](set-locality.html#regional-by-row) is equivalent to a [schema change](online-schema-changes.html) as the [`crdb_region` column](set-locality.html#crdb_region) becomes a hidden column for each of the rows in the table and is part of the [primary key](primary-key.html).
 Therefore, when existing tables targeted by changefeeds are made regional by row, it will trigger a backfill of the table through the changefeed.
 (See [Schema changes with a column backfill](use-changefeeds.html#schema-changes-with-column-backfill) for more details on the effects of schema changes on changefeeds.)